gilatoes/arduino-optiga-trust-x/Missions/MissionTasks.md

  - PDF reader e.g Adobe PDF reader (Optional)<br/>

 - [ ]  After installing the Boot Camp Trust X repo, start E00_Minimal example and ensure that it can be compiled without any error.
-- [ ]  Open the Windows command prompt.
-Alternatively, on Windows 10, there is a more advance interface calls Windows Powershell.
-Open ise from the command prompt.
+- [ ]  Open the Windows Powershell.
+Alternatively, on Windows 10, there is a more advance interface calls "ise".
+Open ise from the Powershell prompt.
 - [ ]  Ensure that OpenSSL is installed and can be accessed from the *powershell*.
 Use the "openssl version" to check the path accessibility.
 If OpenSSL is installed but cannot be found, please update the Windows System path.
 - [ ]  Access the OpenSSL sandbox folder.
 Try out some of the OpenSSL commands from the Trust X BootCamp reference.<br/> https://github.com/gilatoes/arduino-optiga-trust-x/blob/master/doc/BootCampReference.pdf<br/>